solarslurpi/GrowBuddyV2/README.md

 ![Pulse VPD ranges](https://cdn.shopify.com/s/files/1/2451/2393/files/VPD_Stages_Card-Recovered_600x600.jpg)
 ## VPD Manager
-- __VPD Manager__ for Managing the Amount of Water Vapor:
+__VPD Manager__ manages the amount of Water Vapor:
     - Subscribes to the SnifferBuddy (mqtt) messages to get the environment's temperature and humidity.
     - Uses a PID controller to return the number of seconds the humidifier should be turned on to get to the setpoint.
-    - Sets up a callback that returns the date and time a reading was taken, the CO2 level, air temperature, RH (Relative Humidity), and VPD
+    - Sets up a callback that returns the date and time a reading was taken, the CO2 level, air temperature, RH (Relative Humidity), and VPD.
 ## VPD Buddy
+At this point, __VPD Buddy__ is Python code that ties everything together.
+Over time, this could expand into a User Interface.

 # Goals
 - Collect data for historical use.
 Not for adjustments.
 The VPD is "set and forget".